 However, there is far more to this story, so I’d encourage you to stick around and learn everything there is to know about the safest light bulbs.

-If you’re new to EMF Academy, I’d encourage you to take a second and check out the Knowledge section where you’ll find hundreds of article on EMF radiation and wellness.
+If you’re new to EMF Academy, I’d encourage you to take a second and check out the Knowledge section where you’ll find hundreds of articles on EMF radiation and wellness.

 Let’s start off by talking about some lightbulb basics.